cloud-gov/cg-site/_docs/services/external-domain-service.md

 This option lets you configure what headers to forward to your application.
 [CloudFront preconfigures some of these](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RequestAndResponseBehaviorCustomOrigin.html#request-custom-headers-behavior), and unless you are using a custom origin, we set the `Host` header.
-You can add up to nine additional headers or header pattern, but note that CloudFront considers forwarded headers in its cache calculation, so more unique header combinations will cause more cache misses.
+You can add up to nine additional headers or header patterns, but note that CloudFront considers forwarded headers in its cache calculation, so more unique header combinations will cause more cache misses.

 ## How to create an instance of this service